jruels/adv-azure-classpage/labs/06-lb_tm/index.md

 1. In the Azure portal, navigate to the blade of the Azure load balancer **az1010301w-lb**.

-1. On the **az1010301w-lb** blade, identify the public IP address assigned to the load balancer frontend.
+1. On the **az1010301w-lb** Frontend IP configuration blade, identify the public IP address assigned to the load balancer frontend.

 1. Browse to the IP address you identified in the previous step.